nefeltellioglu/ethical_framework/README.md

 ## `grid-search-opt` branch goals

+- TODO Double check that the percentages in the `BurdenParams` class can safely be renamed to proportions as this is what they appear to be.
+- TODO Work out if we should be thinking about the Pareto front?
 - TODO Use grid search as the optimisation strategy
   + DONE Create a database of the model solutions to store the heavy compute so various optimisation question can be answered quickly